-The Chapter provisions related to employee health are aimed at removing highly infectious food employees from the work place.
+The Chapter provisions related to employee health are aimed at removing highly infectious food employees from the workplace.
 They were developed with recognition of the characteristics of the six important pathogens, and of the risk of disease transmission associated with symptomatic and asymptomatic shedders.
 The provisions also account for the increased risk associated with serving food to HSP's and the need to provide extra protection to those populations.

 The Employee Health section with the Food Code (by which the Chapter is based upon) was developed and revised with assistance and input from the Centers for Disease Control and Prevention (CDC) and the U.S. Equal Employment Opportunity Commission (EEOC).
 The exclusion and restriction criteria are based on communicable disease information, as required by the Americans with Disabilities Act of 1990, in the list of Pathogens Transmitted by Food Contaminated by Infected Persons Who Handle Food, and Modes of Transmission of Such Pathogens posted on CDC's website, and from the Control of Communicable Diseases Manual, 19th Ed., David L. Heymann, MD, Editor, by the American Public Health Association, Washington D.C., 2008.
-Infected Food Employees and Conditional Employees Practical Applications of Using DPH 511-6-1-.03

-The information provided in Rule -.03 is designed to assist food establishment managers and regulatory officials in removing infected food employees when they are at greatest risk of transmitting foodborne pathogens to food.
-Practical applications of the information in Rule -.03 by a food establishment manager may involve using Rule -.03 as a basis for obtaining information on the health status of food employees and can also be used as a basis in developing and implementing an effective Employee Health Policy.
+Infected Food Employees and Conditional Employees Practical Applications of Using DPH 511-6-1-.03 by a food establishment manager may involve using Rule -.03 as a basis for obtaining information on the health status of food employees and can also be used as a basis in developing and implementing an effective Employee Health Policy.
 Regulatory officials can benefit by using the information provided below as a basis for determining compliance with Rule -.03 during a facility food safety inspection.